fanidamn/Lolzteam-Public-API/docs/market_api.markdown

  * `proxy_id` (_optional_) Using proxy id for account checking.
 See [GET /account/market](#account/market) to get or edit proxy list

 ### DELETE `/market/:itemId/delete/`
 Deletes your account from public search.
-Deletetion type is soft.
-You can restore account after deletetion if you want.
+Deletion type is soft.
+You can restore account after deletion if you want.

 Parameters:
 * `reason` (__requred__) Delete reason